China funding squeeze at small banks is warning sign for market

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-"More defaults could happen next year due to the ongoing policy tightening and the growth deceleration later," he said.
+"More defaults could happen next year due to the ongoing policy tightening and the growth deceleration later," he said, adding the MLF injection doesn't mean the PBOC has changed its stance.

+Government bond traders seem to be pricing in tighter monetary policy.
+Futures on 10-year notes slid 0.19 per cent on Tuesday, after a short-lived surge following Monday's MLF injection.
+The yield on the notes in the cash bond market rose two basis points to 3.29 per cent on Tuesday.
+BLOOMBERG

 BT is now on Telegram!